 Peer Support Program

-Volunteers are trained to provide support to other students who are called to a Course Unsatisfactory Progress Committee (CUPC) meeting.
+Volunteers are trained to provide support to other students who are called to a Course Academic Progress Committee (CAPC) meeting.
 These committees have the authority restrict and in some cases even terminate a student’s enrolment, so the meetings are a big deal for the students involved.

 As a volunteer for this program you are limited to a support role, so you won’t be required to speak or advocate for students in the meeting.
-You are to be available to students at the faculty office or student centre on the day of the CUPC meetings.
+You are to be available to students on the day of the CAPC meetings.
 If a student would like your support, you can assist them by talking to them before their meeting, attending the meeting with them to take notes and debriefing immediately after their meeting.